Labour Day 2023

-Labour Day is a statutory holiday that takes place on the first Monday in September.
-While many Canadians may simply think of Labour Day as the unofficial end to the summer, it is actually a day of great significance for the labour movement and workers' rights.
+Labour Day falls on the first Monday in September.
+While many Canadians may think of Labour Day as the unofficial end to the summer, it is actually a day of great significance for the labour movement and workers' rights.

 Today, we recognize the efforts of those early leaders of the labour movement.
 Across Canada, we come together to honour those who have fought to ensure better rights, wages and working conditions for all workers, and to speak out about ongoing labour issues and injustices.

 ONA members have taken stands on major labour concerns in health care, including workplace violence, health and safety, safe staffing and pay equity.
 They are committed to standing up for any issues that directly affect their ability to deliver high quality care to Ontarians.